amkherad/amkherad.github.io/tabs/about.md

 * Experienced with DevOps, CI/CD
 * Experienced with ORMs (like [Entity Framework](/categories/entity-framework)<!--or [TypeORM](/categories/typeorm)--> )
 * Experienced with Docker and/or LXC
-* Experienced with Linux (ArchLinux/Ubuntu/CentOS/OpenSUSE)
+* Experienced with Linux (ArchLinux for personal use)

 # Hobbies
 * I love making compilers